 Although TAVR is less invasive than open heart surgery, it is not without risk.
 Recent studies estimate approximately 4% of patients experience a clinically-apparent stroke within 30 days of a TAVR procedure.
 This happens because pieces of debris from the valve can break loose and travel to the brain during the TAVR procedure.

-New technology is available that can help reduce the risk of stroke during TAVR.
+Innovative technology is available that can help reduce the risk of stroke during TAVR.
 This technology is called the SENTINEL Cerebral Protection System.
 SENTINEL captures calcium or tissue that break loose during a TAVR procedure, stopping those particles from traveling to your brain, which can cause stroke.

 According to Boston Scientific, SENTINEL has been shown to: